Mariee-le/interactive_consonant_cluster_nynorsk/README.md

 # Norwegian Nynorsk Consonant Cluster Finder

-This Python script analyzes **Norwegian Nynorsk** text from the UDHR corpus to find words containing consecutive consonant clusters.
-It provides an interactive interface to explore clusters of length 2–5.
+This Python script analyzes **Norwegian Nynorsk** text from the UDHR corpus to find words containing consonant clusters.
+It provides an interactive interface to explore consonant clusters of length 2–5.

 ## Features